-Command Description Activation types View device report This command displays detailed information about a device.
-You can export and save the device report on your computer.
+Command Description Activation types View device report MDM controls computer.
 For more information, see View and save a device report.
-MDM controls User privacy View device actions This command displays any actions that are in progress on a device.
+User privacy View device This command displays any actions that are in progress on MDM controls actions a device.
 For more information, see Viewing device actions.
-MDM controls User privacy
+User privacy

 Command Description Activation types Delete all device data This command deletes all user information and app data that the device stores and returns the device to factory default settings.
 MDM controls If the device is unable to connect to BlackBerry UEM when you send this command, you can either cancel the command or remove the device from the console.
 If the device connects to BlackBerry UEM after you remove it, only the work data is deleted from the device.
 If eSIM information is detected on one or more devices that you select, you are prompted to specify whether the data plan information must be preserved.
 To send this command to multiple devices, see Send a bulk command.
 Delete only work data This command deletes work data, including the IT policy, profiles, apps, and certificates that are on the device.
 MDM controls User privacy If the device is unable to connect to BlackBerry UEM when you send this command, you can either cancel the command or remove the device from the console.
-If the device connects to BlackBerry UEM after you remove it, the work data is deleted from the device.
-To send this command to multiple devices, see Send a bulk command.
+If the device connects to BlackBerry UEM after you remove it, the work data is deleted from the device. осо. росу To send this command to multiple devices, see Send a bulk command.
 Lock device This command locks a device.
 Apple appends "Lost iPhone" or "Lost iPad" to the title of the message you specify.
 The user must type the existing device password to unlock the device.
 If a device is temporarily lost, you might use this command.
 MDM controls When you send this command, the device locks only if there is an existing device password.
 Otherwise, no action is taken on the device.
 This command is not supported for Apple TV devices.
 Unlock and clear password This command unlocks a device and deletes the existing password.
 The user is prompted to create a device password.
 You can use this command if the user forgets the device password.
 MDM controls This command is not supported for Apple TV devices.